A ‘Capital’ day

 Something to believe in

-December 23rd, 2005, by The Goddess
+December 23rd, 2005, 1:25 PM by Goddess

 Over at The Art of Getting By (a new addition to my blogroll), Janet tells of that precious, precarious time when children start to question the existence of Santa.